Scottish national identity: Religious fragmentation

 The late eighteenth and nineteenth centuries saw a fragmentation of the Church of Scotland that had been created in the Reformation.
 These fractures were prompted by issues of government and patronage, but reflected a wider division between the Evangelicals and the Moderate Party over fears of fanaticism by the former and the acceptance of Enlightenment ideas by the latter.
 The legal right of lay patrons to present clergymen of their choice to local ecclesiastical livings led to minor schisms from the church.
 The first in 1733, known as the First Secession, led to the creation of a series of secessionist churches.
 The second in 1761 lead to the foundation of the independent Relief Church.
 Gaining strength in the Evangelical Revival of the later eighteenth century and after prolonged years of struggle, in 1834 the Evangelicals gained control of the General Assembly and passed the Veto Act, which allowed congregations to reject unwanted "intrusive" presentations to livings by patrons.
 The following "Ten Years' Conflict" of legal and political wrangling ended in defeat for the non-intrusionists in the civil courts.
-The result was a schism from the church by some of the non-intrusionists led by Dr Thomas Chalmers known as the Great Disruption of 1843.
+The result was a schism from the church by some of the non-intrusionists led by Dr Thomas Chalmers known as the Disruption of 1843.
 Roughly a third of the clergy, mainly from the North and Highlands, formed the separate Free Church of Scotland.
 In the late nineteenth century the major debates were between fundamentalist Calvinists and theological liberals, who rejected a literal interpretation of the Bible.
 This resulted in a further split in the Free Church as the rigid Calvinists broke away to form the Free Presbyterian Church in 1893.
 Until the Disruption the Church of Scotland had been seen as the religious expression of national identity and the guardian of Scotland's morals.
 It had considerable control over moral discipline, schools and the poor law system, but after 1843 it was a minority church, with reduced moral authority and control of the poor and education.

 In the late nineteenth century the established church began to recover, embarking on a programme of church building to rival the Free Church, increasing its number of parishes from 924 in 1843 to 1,437 by 1909.
 There were also moves towards reunion, beginning with the unification of some secessionist churches into the United Secession Church in 1820, which united with the Relief Church in 1847 to form the United Presbyterian Church, which in turn joined with the Free Church in 1900.
 The removal of legislation on lay patronage allowed the majority of the Free Church to rejoin Church of Scotland in 1929.
 The schisms left small denominations including the Free Presbyterians and a remnant as the Free Church from 1900.